vOptSolver/vOptGeneric.jl/README.md

-# vOptSolver: vOptGeneric for multiobjective non-structured problems
+# vOptGeneric: part of vOptSolver for non-structured problems

 This repository concerns **vOptGeneric**, the part of **vOptSolver** devoted to **multiobjective non-structured problems**.
 With vOptGeneric, the problem is expressed using JuMP algebraic language extended to multiple objectives.